 In partnership with

-As a newly qualified teacher in England and Wales, you will have to complete an induction programme.
-The induction year lasts one academic year (pro rata for part time) and your first teaching job will offer this.
+As a newly qualified teacher in England and Wales, you will have to complete an induction programme, and your first teaching job will offer this.
 Your induction can also be completed through supply teaching, but the duration of each temporary role must be at least one term.

 What can you earn as a teacher?

-Newly qualified teachers (NQTs) in state-maintained schools in England and Wales usually start their careers on the minimum rate of the main pay range.
-The entry salary for the main pay scale in England and Wales for 2018/2019 is:
+Newly qualified teachers (NQTs) in state-maintained schools in England usually start their careers on the minimum rate of the main pay range.
+The entry salary for the main pay scale in England for 2019/2020 is:

 You can increase your salary by taking on additional tasks and responsibility.
 At all schools, there is flexibility to reward teachers based on their performance.
 Progression to the upper pay scale is available to all teachers.